atlastanka/myBlog/content/post/weeknotes/index.md

 ## One-to-Many Mapping in ML

-Change it a many-to-one mapping.
+Change it to a many-to-one mapping.
 Use the back propagated gradient to change the inputs.

 to be continued